Johnna-Taylor/Python2_Portfolio/OpenCVBasics.md

+# Python2_Portfolio
+This is the portfolio of python that I learned during BISC450C-V84

+## Open CV
+### Part 1

+In this class section we learned how to import a photo, display it in the correct colors, scale the photo, and rotating the photo

 ```python
 # make sure to go to terminal and do: pip install --upgrade pip
 # then do: pip install opencv-python